Ingrid Bachmann

 Ingrid Bachmann (born 1958) is a Canadian contemporary artist based in Montreal known mostly for her interactive kinetic sculptures that mix technology and ordinary everyday objects.
 Her work has been exhibited throughout Canada, and internationally in the United States, Peru, Brazil, Germany, Belgium, Scotland, Australia and Cuba.
-Exhibitions include the 11th Havana Biennial (Cuba), the Quebec Biennial, Manifestation d’art International 6 (Canada), Flesh of the World (Canada), Command Z: Artists Exploring Phenomena and Technology (USA), and Lab 30 (Germany).
+Exhibitions include the 11th Havana Biennial (Cuba), the Quebec Biennial, Manifestation d’art International 6 (Canada), Flesh of the World (Canada), Command Z: Artists Working with Phenomena and Technology (USA), and Lab 30 (Germany).

 About

 Ingrid Bachmann is known for her multidisciplinary installation works, drawing from the fields of textiles, sculpture and kinetic art.
 Her work frequently incorporates technology.
 But as J.R.
 Carpenter points out: "Much of Bachmann’s work with technology has been aimed at demystifying it, humanizing it, stripping it down to its essentials, and then hanging stories on those bare bones.
 She has used bits of yarn to map the internet’s under-sea cables, harnessed the computer loom to 'print' seismic activity, offered giant knitting needles as a user-computer interface."

 In an article in Canadian Art Magazine, Terence Sharpe writes: "Ingrid Bachmann’s work can be read as a mapping of social and technological evolutions.
 It attempts to harness the alienation of new media and return it to more corporeal base."

-Bachmann’s artist biography for the Sydney, Australia exhibition (2016) "The Patient" describes her work as existing "at the crossroads of the technological, the generative, the performative and the corporeal."
+Bachmann's artist biography for the Sydney, Australia exhibition (2016) "The Patient" describes her work as existing "at the crossroads of the technological, the generative, the performative and the corporeal."